-These functions are outsourced to Milliman LLP.
+These functions are both assumed by Milliman LLP.
 The Company has taken this path to ensure that both functions, which are very much aligned in Solvency II disciplines are managed by a company which is well known, professional and experts in this field.
-These outsourced functions are overseen by the respective committees.
-The key function holder of the risk management function is Mr. James Portelli, while the key function holder of the actuarial function is Mr. Mike Grasher.
+The Risk Management Function is overseen by Mr. Frank Colalucci as the Chairman of the Risk Management and Compliance Committee, while the Actuarial Function is overseen by Mr. Mike Grasher as the Chairman of the Finance, Actuarial and Investment Committee.